 Illuminates when the fuel cap is not installed correctly.
 Check the fuel cap for proper installation.
 When the fuel filler cap is properly re-installed, the light(s) will turn off after a period of normal driving.
-Continuing to operate the vehicle with the check fuel cap light on, can activate the Service Engine Soon/Check
+Continuing to operate the vehicle with the check fuel cap light on, or a mis-installed fuel cap can activate the Service Engine Soon/Check Engine warning light.